ModuleLoader/es-module-loader/README.md

   <script src="es6-module-loader.js"></script>
 ```

-To use Babel, set the transpiler to `babel` with the loader configuration:
+To use Babel, load Babel's `browser.js` instead and set the transpiler to `babel` with the loader configuration:

 ```html
 <script>